- About Us

-Beijing has become a global center for contemporary visual arts, and this course explores this evolution the end of the last imperial dynasty to the present time.
+Beijing has become a global center for contemporary visual arts, and this course explores this evolution from the end of the last imperial dynasty to the present time.
 Students examine how visual artists shaped and were shaped by massive transformations in Chinese society and by the international art movements over the past century.
 The course then provides a survey of China’s contemporary visual arts scene.
 Students gain a nuanced understanding of the evolution of contemporary visual art and the artists who create it and identify key players in today’s art world.
-Field visits to artists’ studios, galleries, auction houses, museums, and public arts spaces are incorporated alongside in-class activities.
+Field visits to artists’ studios, galleries, auction houses, museums, and public arts spaces are also incorporated.

-BEIJ MUSC365 Jazz, Rock 'n’ Roll, and the Contemporary Chinese Music Scene (3 class hours/week, 3 credits)
+MUSC365 Pop, Rock, Folk, and the Contemporary Chinese Music Scene (3 class hours/week, 3 credits)

 During the early years of the Communist Party, theater and dance were propaganda tools for the Communist Party, but since 2008, the National Center for the Performing Arts has brought a great range of weekly world-class performances to Beijing audiences.
 No longer only appreciated by a small group of professionals, this shift has deeply influenced the new generations of Chinese and profoundly shaped their world-views.
 Students discover the dramatic changes that have transformed performing arts from the 1970s to the present day, developing their understanding of this transformation’s social, political and cultural dimensions.

-The documentary film option allows students to conduct and present research through a visual rather than written medium.
-Working closely with a faculty member and, where necessary, an academic subject area expert, Alliance students are trained in the art and technique of documentary filmmaking.
-Introductory classes during the semester provide students with a basic foundation in the theory and history of documentary film, as well as teach them to develop critical skills in documentary film language, camera technique, and the craft of post-production.
-These sessions, complemented by various field exercises during the term, equip students with the skills need to produce a short film on their selected subject area.
-For all majors; no film background is required; students must provide their own digital cameras.
-This option is not currently available for summer students.
+This course allows students to conduct and present research through a visual rather than written medium.
+Working closely with a faculty member and, where necessary, an academic subject area expert, students are trained in the art and technique of documentary filmmaking.
+Introductory classes provide students with a basic foundation in the theory and history of documentary film, as well as teach them to develop critical skills in documentary film language, camera technique, and the craft of post-production.
+For all majors; no film background is required.
 Visit the Documentary Film page for more information.